Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 Who Is He?

-But his path to that status was not smooth.
-After a string of massive hits from 2011 to 2014, he had four consecutive box office failures from 2015 to 2018.
-Korean audiences started to say he was “믿고 거른다” — “reliably skippable.”
+But his path was not smooth.
+After massive hits from 2011 to 2014, he had four consecutive box office failures from 2015 to 2018.
+Korean audiences began saying he was “믿고 거른다” — “reliably skippable.”
 Then Extreme Job happened.
+And so did Kingdom — in the exact same month.
+January 2019: a record-breaking comedy and a terrifying Netflix villain, simultaneously.
+Ryu Seung-ryong proved he could do anything.

 📋 Profile